 When you get liquidated all your positions are closed out in a maximum loss and all your funds are lost.

 Yes, it negatively affects the liquidation price.
 The more credit you add the closer your liquidation price gets.
-A margin ratio of 1:100 will be riskier to trade.
+A leverage ratio of 1:100 will be riskier to trade.

 Yes, when you increase your credit you take on significantly more risk and you stand a much higher chance of getting liquidated.